Swap Corn Syrup with Glucose Syrup, Honey, Maple Syrup, Molasses, and Agave Nectar.

 If you're like most people, you probably think of honey as a sweet, sticky substance that's good for baking and not much else.

-However, honey is a versatile ingredient that has a number of benefits.
+However, honey is a flexible ingredient that has a number of benefits.

-For one thing, it’s a great substitute for corn syrup.
+For one thing, it's a great substitute for corn syrup - and related serving ideas appear in honey sriracha chicken side ideas.

 Honey is sweeter than corn syrup, so you can use less of it to get the same level of sweetness.